vsavalei/twostage/README.md

 the item level.
-When data are complete, these methods/models will return identical (or highly similar, depending on information matrix settings) results compared to the approach where composites are computed directly, and a model is fit to them.
+When data are complete, these methods/models will return identical (or highly similar, depending on information matrix settings) results compared to the approach where composites are computed directly, and a model is fit to them (see vignette TBA).
 The composites are always sums or averages of the items; the weights are all equal and are fixed rather than estimated.

-In the future, the package may also include confirmatory composite analysis (CCA; Henseler, YEAR), which is similar to PIM in that it models composites as latent variables, but it 1) finds optimally weighted composites (for prediction, and 2) does not allow indicators to influence other variables directly (but only through the composite).
+In the future, the package may also include confirmatory composite analysis (CCA; Henseler, YEAR), which is similar to PIM in that it models composites as latent variables, but it 1) finds optimally weighted composites (for prediction), and 2) does not allow indicators to influence other variables directly (but only through the composite).
 This approach will *not* return identical results to composite models with complete data, and is thus qualitatively different.
 CCA is currently being implemented in the development version of `lavaan`, but